 Other relevant policies of the Company are its Anti-Corruption Policy and its Business Conduct Policy.

 Adopting the Modern Slavery Policy was a first step towards the Company having in place systems to:

-We recognized that modern slavery may exist to a greater or lesser extent in most if not all countries and in most industries.
+We recognised that modern slavery may exist to a greater or lesser extent in most if not all countries and in most industries.
 Given the diverse range of our business activities and the number of countries into which our supply chains extend, it would be reasonable to assume that the Company must therefore be at risk in respect of modern slavery to some extent.

-During FY2016 Marubeni Corporation distributed guidelines to relevant group companies to assist them in efforts towards the prevention of human rights violations in their own businesses and in their supply chains.
+Marubeni Corporation distributed guidelines to relevant group companies to assist them in efforts towards the prevention of human rights violations in their own businesses and in their supply chains.

-Having considered these guidelines the Company has established a methodology for the assessment of risk of human rights violations.
+Having considered these guidelines, the Company has established a methodology for the assessment of risk of human rights violations.
 Whilst we have no information to suggest that modern slavery exists in any of our supply chains, our initial analysis suggests that certain businesses or product lines may represent a higher degree of risk, and accordingly may require more detailed analysis and investigation.

 Individual contracts very often contain performance and delivery conditions.
 However, our initial review would suggest that we have not established, in respect of any particular supply chain or business and whether for internal use or for our suppliers, any formal performance incentives or indicators of the type that may unintentionally increase pressure on those who are producing the goods to a level which might in turn create an environment where acceptable labour standards are compromised.

-We have dedicated Senior Management Team that reports to the Managing Director, who has overall responsibility for the Company's response to the challenge of slavery and human trafficking and, in accordance with the requirements of the Act, has signed this Statement below.
+We have a dedicated Senior Management Team that reports to the Managing Director, who has overall responsibility for the Company's response to the challenge of slavery and human trafficking and, in accordance with the requirements of the Act, has signed this Statement below.